ethereum-attestation-service/eas-docs-site/docs/zk--playbook/overview.md

 ## Get Involved

-We’re building this playbook out in the open.
-It’s part tutorial, part invitation.
+We're building this playbook out in the open.
+It's part tutorial, part invitation.

 - Found a bug or idea?
 [Open an issue or PR](https://github.com/ethereum-attestation-service).
 - Want to share your example or tool?
-Let’s feature it in the next edition.
+Let's feature it.
 - Running a hackathon?
 Use this as your privacy toolkit.

-The EAS ecosystem is bigger than any one team—we want this to grow with the community.
+The EAS ecosystem is bigger than any one team and we want this to grow with the community.

 ---

-## Let’s Build
+## Let's Build

 The primitives are here.
 It's still day one.